N

 and whose collections are noteworthy for the precise and complete

-"a basket with a narrow neck, a fish basket" (ref. genus
+"a basket with a narrow neck, a fish basket."
+The genus Nassella was published by Étienne-Émile Desvaux in 1845.

 from the Latin nasus tortus, "a twisted nose," due